jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

     - [ ] Basic Types
     - [ ] Variable Declarations

 You know yourself best.
-Think back to our Timeframe Formula.
-We estimated 8hrs/week and 12 weeks in total.
+Think back to the Timeframe Formula.
+The example estimated 8hrs/week and 12 weeks in total.
 Knowing the speed that you read it, you would adjust accordingly.
-A complete timeline would have weeks 1-12 filled out.
+A complete timeline would have all the weeks (i.e. 12 in this case) filled out.

 Two important tips: